3DCdsc/Cloud_2021/Google Compute Engine-Setup.md

 3. Click on the `Create Instance` button at the top.
 4. Once you have chosen the options you want, click on `Create` and GCP will start creating your VM.
 When you see a green tick next to the name of your VM, it is ready to connect to.

-> :exclamation: GCP Free Tier gives you one f1-micro instance in us-west1, us-central1 and us-east1 regions every month.
+> ❗ GCP Free Tier gives you one f1-micro instance in us-west1, us-central1 and us-east1 regions every month.
 [More.](https://cloud.google.com/free)

 ### Explaining this screen